 Finally, in order to ensure that instructors are proficient with the technical content they will be teaching, they must complete a practical examination and deliver a demonstration for each subject they wish to be certified in.

 Instructors must certify on a per-topic basis, just as pilots obtain ratings for different kinds of aircraft.
-We currently offer certification on the tidyverse and Shiny; other subjects will be rolled out before the end of 2019.
-Once certified, instructors are added to our web site and are eligible for free teaching licenses to RStudio professional on-premises and cloud products for use in their training.
+We currently offer certification on the tidyverse and Shiny; candidates must already be familiar with one or both before taking part in training.
+Once certified, instructors are added to our web site and are eligible for free licenses to RStudio professional products for use in their training.

 The training course costs $500, and each examination costs an additional $500; anyone who does not pass an exam can re-try once at a later date.
-Applicants from emerging economies may request a reduced fee of $100 for the course and for each exam, and a small number of waivers will be provided on a case-by-case basis for those in special circumstances.
+Applicants from emerging economies may request a reduced fee of $100 for the course and for each exam, and a small number of waivers will be provided in exceptional cases for those in special circumstances.